Iceman8911/sugarbox/README.md

 ### State Change Event Optimization

-The `:stateChange` event system is designed to be efficient, but with large state objects or high-frequency updates, you may want to optimize performance using the `stateChangeEventOptimization` configuration.
+The `:stateChange` event system is designed to be efficient, but with large state objects or high-frequency updates, you may want to optimize performance using the `eventOptimization` configuration.

 #### When to Use Performance Mode

-Consider using `stateChangeEventOptimization: "performance"` when:
+Consider using `eventOptimization: "performance"` when:

 - Your state objects are large
 - You have high-frequency state changes